 The amount of nicotine liquid necessary to last for three months will depend on the type of liquid.

 While many users begin with a concentration of between 6 to 18 mg/ml, heavy smokers may be better served by the maximum concentration of 24 mg/ml.

-Ready to Vape E-Liquids
+Ready To Vape E-Liquids

 *Note: Pre-mixed E-juice is usually sold in the following range of strengths:

-Some companies represent this as a percent per solution.
+Some companies represent this as a per cent per solution.
 For example, 1.2% instead of 12mg/ml.
 The amounts are the same, just displayed differently.

 Mix Your Own E-Liquids